-5. A supervisor must contact the Public Information Office at 545-5771 and provide the date, location, and time of the checkpoint.
+5. A supervisor must contact the Public Information Office at pio@memphistn.gov and provide the date, location, and time of the checkpoint.
 This information must be provided to the media at least seven (7) days in advance of the checkpoint.